srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

     _Be sure to replace the **{IoTHubName}** placeholder with the name of your Azure IoT Hub._

-    Keep the Simulated Device running for the next task.
+    Keep the simulated device running for the next task.

 ### Task 2: Change the device configuration through its twin

-With the Simulated Device running, the `telemetryDelay` configuration can be updated by editing the device twin Desired State within Azure IoT Hub.
+With the simulated device running, the `telemetryDelay` configuration can be updated by editing the device twin Desired State within Azure IoT Hub.
 This can be done by configuring the Device in the Azure IoT Hub within the Azure portal.

 1. Open the **Azure Portal** if it is not already open, and navigate to your **Azure IoT Hub** service.